YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: tttt represents text describing details of an issue finding a POSIX function that it needed.

-Action: Check for aliases or environment variables related to paths that might be interfering with YottaDB’s ability to invoke functions.
+Action: Check for aliases or environment variables related to paths that might be interfering with YottaDB's ability to invoke functions.

 --------------
 TCGETATTR